HackYourFutureBelgium/debugging/fixing-bugs/README.md

   --- experiments ---

   1. FAILING: (which failing test cases will you try to fix?)
+      EXPECT: (what value should the program output)
+      ACTUAL: (what value does the program actually output)

     TRY: (how will you try to fix the bug?)
     PREDICT: (how do you expect the program to behave after your change?)
     IT DID: (what actually happened after your change?)